Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/MongoAtlasMetrics_deployment_steps.md

 ## Deployment Steps

+> You can deploy the function via pipelines using the `Deploy Applications' code` GitHub Action.
+Also, in the [Setup-environment.md](Setup-environment.md), you have the instructions for the environment variables you need to set up to make the pipeline work successfully.

 ### Deploy the MongoAtlasMetrics App Using Visual Studio Code

 1. Open Visual Studio Code and open the folder where the Function App is: `MongoAtlasMetrics\MongoAtlasMetrics`.